 A: I love working with pork.
 It’s been such an underrated product for so long, and always looked at as the cheap cut of meat.
 Now, it’s more in focus and makes a great dish.
 I also love working with marrows!
 Everyone always just thinks of baby marrows, but at Coobs we have five different ingredients from marrows in our kitchen, including the zucchini flowers from the baby marrows, and the leaves off the plant.
 It’s light, crisp and a beautiful ingredient to cook with.

 Q. What is your favourite dish that you enjoy cooking?

 A: I love cooking at home, and when I cook at home it’s often a risotto.
 I enjoy spending the whole day cooking – slow-braising something for my friends to enjoy later in the day.
 I think it’s the art of completing a dish – at work, everyone works on a different element and then I plate it.
 But at home, I can cook a whole dish from start to finish.

 Q: Six people (dead or alive) who you would like to cook for?

 A: I think to limit it to six for myself would be impossible.
 My dream meal is cooking for all my mates be it my chef fraternity colleagues Chef David Higgs (Marble), Chef Marthinus Ferreira (dw eleven-13) and Chef Russell Armstrong (Social Kitchen and Bar), my friends in the wine industry (Eben Sadie, Adi Badenhorst and Francois Haasbroek) or just my family and friends.
 For me, it’s more of a time and place thing and not an uptight ‘cooking for the queen’ type event.
 Rather, its sitting around eating great food and drinking amazing wine and just knowing that all is good when friends are together.

-Q. What trends / challenges are restaurants facing in 2017?
+Q. What trends / challenges are restaurants facing?